 - For Middle Childhood Licensure candidates only: Submit documentation (PDF) of at least 25 hours of experience working with young adolescents (students in grades 4-9) and an evaluation form completed by someone supervising the experience.
-Special Education candidates will obtain these hours within the course of study.
+Intervention Specialist candidates will obtain these hours within their program.

 An additional 25 hours of evaluated field experiences must be fulfilled before candidates are accepted as Degree Candidates.
 The 25 hours required in EDUC 5100 (Educational Psychology) or field hours associated with other MAT courses may be used to fulfill either of these field requirements.

-- Participate in the MAT Admissions Event, which is offered once every academic term.
+- Participate in the MAT essay/interview event, which is offered once every academic term.
 Contact the Graduate Education Advisor to schedule your session.
 During the two-hour block of time, candidates will:

 - Interview with faculty.

 The Graduate Education Committee may consider other data related to success in teaching at the discretion of the committee.
 Applicants who do not meet all of the criteria may petition the Graduate Education Committee—see the Graduate Education Advisor in the Graduate School for details.
 The Graduate Education Committee reserves the right to reject any candidate who does not meet the outlined criteria.